 How the Files Work Together

-Both .mdk.ini and .mdk.local.ini can contain the same settings, but typically, project-wide configurations go into the .mdk.ini file, while machine-specific settings that should not be shared go into .mdk.local.ini.
-Settings in the .mdk.local.ini file will always override those in the .mdk.ini if both are defined.
+Both .mdk.ini and .mdk.local.ini can contain the same settings, but they serve different purposes.
+Settings in .mdk.local.ini will always override those in .mdk.ini if both are defined.

 Footnotes: